Wilmington, North Carolina

-In 2003, the city was designated by the U.S. Congress as a "Coast Guard City", one of 29 cities that currently bear that designation, and was the home port for the USCGC Diligence, a United States Coast Guard medium-endurance cutter until 2020.
-On September 2, 2020, then-President Trump officially declared Wilmington as the first World War II Heritage City in the country.
+Wilmington's downtown includes a 1.75 mi riverwalk, developed as a tourist attraction in the late 20th century.
+In 2003, the city was designated by the U.S. Congress as a "Coast Guard City", one of 29 cities that currently bear that designation.
+It was formerly the home port for the USCGC Diligence, a United States Coast Guard medium-endurance cutter.
+Wilmington was declared the first World War II Heritage City in the country in 2020.
 The World War II battleship USS North Carolina, now a war memorial, is moored across from the downtown port area, and is open to the public for tours.
-Other attractions include the Cape Fear Museum of History and Science, The Children's Museum of Wilmington, and the Wilmington Hammerheads United Soccer Leagues soccer team.
+Other attractions include the Cape Fear Museum of History and Science and the Children's Museum of Wilmington.

-Wilmington is also the home of EUE/Screen Gems Studios, the largest domestic television and movie production facility outside California.
+The city is home to the University of North Carolina Wilmington.
+Wilmington is also the home of Cinespace Wilmington, the largest domestic television and movie production facility outside California.
 Dream Stage 10, the facility's newest sound stage, is the third-largest in the United States.
 It houses the largest special-effects water tank in North America.
-After the studio's opening in 1984, Wilmington became a major center of American film and television production.
-Numerous movies and television shows, in a range of genres, have been produced here, including Iron Man 3, Super Mario Bros., The Conjuring, A Walk to Remember, The Crow, Sleepy Hollow, Dawson's Creek, One Tree Hill, and The Summer I Turned Pretty.
+After the studio complex's opening in 1984, Wilmington became a major center of American film and television production.
+Numerous movies and television series—in a range of genres—have been filmed/produced in or near the city, including Maximum Overdrive (1986), The Black Phone, Blue Velvet, The Conjuring, The Crow (1994), Dawson's Creek, Eastbound & Down, Halloween Kills, I Know What You Did Last Summer, Iron Man 3, One Tree Hill, Outer Banks, Scream (2022), The Summer I Turned Pretty, Super Mario Bros., and Teenage Mutant Ninja Turtles.